engin100/980/README.md

 ## Rocket Boards

 The KiCAD files for the PCBs we print and launch in model rockets can be found [here](https://github.com/engin100/980-rocket-boards).

-## Solder Challenge

-We use [this](https://github.com/engin100/solder-challenge) project for our PCBs to print and the BOM linked in that repo for parts to order to run student solder challenges.